w-vi/diyC/docs/index.md

 - make
 - bash

 Apart from overlayfs most of the distros are prepared and ready, if not please consult your distro package manager.
 Overlayfs is in the mainline kernel so it should be straightforward.
+It was merged in version 3.18 but has been improved a lot so you should aim for kernel 4.x.

 *Note*: Kernel needs to be configured to support following namespaces PID, mount, network and UTS, cgroups are needed as well.
 Most of the GNU/Linux distros have